AlexMeesters/Component-Save-System/README.md

 # Unity Component Save System
 Save system that is developed to co-exist with the current component system of Unity.

 ## Another save system for Unity?
-There are plenty...

-How this solution differs from others is that it is made to be additive.
+How this solution differs from others is that you only have to write an implementation per component.
-Meaning that you can slap a Saveable component on as many GameObjects as you like.
-And it would still work without any extra trouble.
+Meaning that you can place a Saveable component on as many GameObjects as you like.

-It is designed to be additive of nature, meaning you can slap it on any game object.
+Saveable Component = Component that fetches all components on the Game Object that implement ISaveable

-And it will save it individually, based on the randomized GUID that is generated.
-You can modify this to your liking.
+You could duplicate 50 objects that use the same components that implement ISaveable.
+And all these objects would still get saved individually.
+Since a Saveable Component has a global unique identifier, and duplicates are not allowed.

 ## How it looks in the editor
 ![Image of the saveable component](https://github.com/AlexMeesters/ComponentSaveSystem/blob/master/Images/Component-Clean.PNG)